github/docs/content/migrations/using-github-enterprise-importer/migrating-repositories-with-github-enterprise-importer/migrating-repositories-from-bitbucket-server-to-github-enterprise-cloud.md

   --ssh-user SSH-USER --ssh-private-key PATH-TO-KEY
   # Use the following options if your Bitbucket Server instance runs on Windows
   --smb-user SMB-USER
+  # Use the following option if you're using AWS S3 as your blob storage provider
+  --aws-bucket-name AWS-BUCKET-NAME
 ```

 {% data reusables.enterprise-migration-tool.placeholder-table %}